Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-3eu1Tgh96HY.md

 ### Transcript

-> uh hello jurassic any plans for an elevator where there's already an elevator in the game it's the space elevator goes really high really high
+> hello jurassic any plans for an elevator where there's already an elevator in the game it's the space elevator goes really high really high